-Council seeks to support investment into new Hockey pitch facilities
+Council supports investment into new Hockey pitch facilities

-Telford & Wrekin Council’s cabinet is seeking approval on 23 September 2021 to provide financial support contributing to the replacement of Telford and Wrekin Hockey Club’s new all-weather pitch.
+Telford & Wrekin Council’s cabinet approved on 23 September 2021 a financial support contributing to the replacement of Telford and Wrekin Hockey Club’s new all-weather pitch.

-The council is proposing to loan Telford and Wrekin Hockey Club £50,000 over a 25 year period to meet their shortfall in funding.
+The council approved a loan of £50,000 for Telford and Wrekin Hockey Club over a 25 year period to meet their shortfall in funding.
 The money will go towards the replacement of their dedicated hockey pitch at St Georges Recreational Ground.

 Telford and Wrekin Hockey Club secured £68,811 of their own funding and gained a National Hockey Foundation grant of £50,000.
 They also secured a number of loans in principle to cover the shortfall of funding with the council being the preferred option.